Things To Do In Calgary: The Ultimate Guide To 20+ Adventures

 This aerial ride is a great way to map out your Stampede Park adventures.
 (Credit: Chris Bolin)

-Fluor Rope Square at Olympic Plaza is your one stop shop for marching bands, mini-parades and even an old fashioned gun fight.
-This downtown attraction dishes out free pancake breakfasts and a festival atmosphere in a much less crowded environment during the 10-days of Stampede.
+Fluor Rope Square at Olympic Plaza is your one-stop shop for marching bands, mini-parades, and even an old-fashioned gun fight.
+This downtown attraction serves free pancake breakfasts and a festival atmosphere in a much less crowded environment during the Stampede’s ten days.

-From First Nations performances to square dancing to getting the opportunity to climb inside a Chuckwagon, intriguing aspects of western culture are neatly packaged into a few hours each weekday during Stampede.
-For the kids, there’s face painting, balloon artists and mascots milling about.
+From First Nations performances to square dancing to the opportunity to climb inside a Chuckwagon, intriguing aspects of Western culture are neatly packaged into a few hours each weekday during the Stampede.
+For the kids, there’s face painting, balloon artists, and mascots milling about.

 Monthly travel and lifestyle tips from Jody Robbins will be sent to your inbox